Debunking the Myths of Deforestation

 “Logging worsens the effects of climate change”

 This is an increasingly debated issue.
 It’s important to realize that a tree essentially binds (sequesters) carbon in its tissue, and this is only released when it is burnt or rots.
 It is not suddenly released to the atmosphere simply from being cut.
 However, harvesting does remove the trees that were there capturing carbon.
-Seitzinger mentioned that older forests are estimated to capture more total carbon, but young healthy forests store carbon faster.
-Having a range of age classes would theoretically capture the most carbon.
+Seitzinger mentioned that older forests are estimated to capture more total carbon, but young healthy forests sequester carbon faster.

 Diversity is the Solution